Cost-Effective Strategies for Threat Detection in Healthcare

 How Abnormal Supports Healthcare Teams

 Abnormal's behavioral AI solves unique security challenges in healthcare environments by learning normal communication patterns across clinical teams, administrative staff, and third-party providers.
-This approach enables detection and blocking of sophisticated threats, such as business email compromise and ransomware, that traditional secure gateways often miss.
-Through rapid API-based integration with Microsoft 365 and Google Workspace, Abnormal streamlines deployment, transforming protection in just minutes.
+This approach is designed to detect sophisticated threats—such as business email compromise, AI-generated phishing, and ransomware—that traditional secure gateways often miss.

 Related Posts